Chapter 7: Class Template Instantiation

 sample_program_3.cpp:(.text+0x47): undefined reference to `MyTemplate<int>::get_val() const'

-The compiler didn’t do any implicit instantiation of the template class because of the special compilation flag, and hence the linker could not resolve the symbols like get_val().
-Therefore, we are getting linking error.
-In the next section, we will see how we can explicitly instantiate template class and how that can be useful for us in certain situations.
+With implicit instantiation disabled, the linker cannot resolve the symbols and we get linking errors.
+In the next section, we will see how to explicitly instantiate a template class and how that can be useful in certain situations.

 Learning about compilation and linking process

-The compiler compiles source codes in groups.
+The compiler compiles source code in groups.
 The group of lines of code compiled together is called the translation unit, which is essentially the content of a single source file with all the header files included.
 The output of the compilation process is the object file.
-The compiler hands over the object files to the linker.
-Linker links the object files together, resolves any undefined symbol, and generates the final executable file.
-The steps involved in the compilation and linking process has been shown in the following picture:
+The compiler hands the object files to the linker.
+The linker links the object files together, resolves any undefined symbols, and generates the final executable file.
+The steps involved are shown in Figure 7.3:

 In the case of template classes, the compiler instantiates the template class separately in each translation unit.
-For example, in a program, if Source1.cpp has a reference to a template class MyTemplate<T>, for let’s say data type int, and Source2.cpp also has a reference to the template class MyTemplate<T>, for same data type int, then the compiler will instantiate two separate instances of the template MyTemplate<T> for the same data type int in two different translation units.
-Let us have a look at it in a pictorial representation as the following:
+For example, if both Source1.cpp and Source2.cpp reference MyTemplate<T> for the same int data type, then the compiler will instantiate two separate copies of MyTemplate<int> in two different translation units.
+This is shown in Figure 7.4:

 #ifndef __SAMPLE_TEMPLATE_EXPLICIT__